All Episodes

 Like I want to hit them, right?

-And it becomes sort of a practice.
+And become sort of a practice.

-Like, yeah, for sure, whatever you practice and lean into becomes more of you, you know.
+Like, yeah, for sure, whatever you practice and lean into becomes more of you, you know?

 And we probably used to be more connected to the spirit realm overall.

-You know, I'm sure like Native Americans, especially were so connected to it and like really lived by it and had a real like I bet they had like a real like gigahertz connection with like a you know what I'm saying?
+You know, I'm sure like Native Americans, especially, were so connected to it and like really lived by it and had a real, like, I bet they had like a real like gigahertz connection with like a, you know what I'm saying?

 For sure.